2022 South Ayrshire Council election: Electoral system

 The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 28 councillors elected.
-Each ward elected either three or four members, using the STV electoral system where candidates are ranked in order of preference.
+Each ward elected either three or four members, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 There was one change to the composition of the council following the previous election in 2017.
 Conservative councillor Hugh Hunter was de-selected in the run-up to the 2022 elections and resigned from the party to stand as an independent.